libra/website/docs/reference/glossary.md

 ### Libra Association

-* The **Libra Association** is an independent not-for-profit membership organization, headquartered in Geneva, Switzerland.
+* The **Libra Association** is an independent, not-for-profit membership organization, headquartered in Geneva, Switzerland.
 The association's purpose is to coordinate and provide a framework for governance of the network and reserve.
 * The association is created by the validator nodes who will run on the Libra network.
 * Refer to the [Libra white paper](https://libra.org/en-us/whitepaper) for the a description of the mission, vision, and purview of the Libra Association.